The On Deck Circle

 Baseball, and All That We Leave Behind

 By the time my brother Mark and I were ten and twelve-years old, respectively, our summers had settled into a comfortably predictable pattern.
-Wake up to a sultry, summer morning, have some Hawaiian Punch fruit drink (5% real fruit juice!), King Vitamin cereal, throw on some mismatched clothes, then head out to round up our friends.
+Wake up to a sultry, summer morning, have some Hawaiian Punch fruit drink (5% real fruit juice!), King Vitamin cereal, throw on some old clothes, then head out to round up our friends.

 Scott, Johnny, Tony, and occasionally the Jelleff brothers comprised our small, stable group.
 In later years, my older cousin Jimmy would sometimes come all the way over from Stratford to flesh out our crew.